grkvlt/hyperledger-brooklyn-sawtooth/README.md

 This repository contains [Apache Brooklyn](https://brooklyn.apache.org/) blueprints for a [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth) blockchain platform using [Docker](https://www.docker.com/).

-Please note that this is an early access release of the Brooklyn sawtooth platform and is intended for development use and testing rather than for production deployments.
+Please note that this is an early access release of the Brooklyn Sawtooth platform and is intended for development use and testing rather than for production deployments.
 However, we are adding more features and configuration options to the platform that will be useful for building production ready applications.

 ## Purpose